 In commercial law, the existence of a company is terminated by liquidation, the details of which are beyond the scope of this insight.
 However, a distinction should be drawn between the termination of a shareholders’ agreement and the liquidation of the company.
 The most common situations which may lead to termination of a shareholders’ agreement include:

 - Breach of the agreement in certain circumstances by a party;

 - Expiration of a fixed term;

-- Occurrence of an event which indicates either the success or failure of the venture;
+- The occurrence of an event that indicates either the success or failure of the venture;

 - A party ceasing for any reason to be a shareholder in the joint venture company;